Our History

 1949

-Established the Tennessee Fish and Game Commissions
+Established the Tennessee Game and Fish Commission

 1946

-Tennessee Wildlife Federation Was Born
+Tennessee Wildlife Federation Began

-Tennessee Wildlife Federation was founded on February 12, 1946 as the Tennessee Conservation League at Chattanooga’s historic Read House Hotel.
+Tennessee Wildlife Federation was founded on February 12, 1946, as the Tennessee Conservation League at Chattanooga’s historic Read House Hotel.